 As the founding and current Director of the Office of Student Research (OSR), my responsibilities include the following: direct and supervise the support, funding, publicity, and dissemination of research by students in tandem with faculty mentors; promote intellectual inquiry and innovation to enrich the educational experience of students; and foster the efforts of students to contribute to academic and non-academic communities in Indiana and beyond.
 I also chair the OSR Review Board.
 In terms of appointments, I serve as the campus liaison for the statewide Indiana University Undergraduate Research Conference (IUURC) and serve on the IUPUI Office for Women Advisory Council.
 Other service responsibilities, past and present, include serving in the following capacities: co-founder of the Office for Women at IUPUC; advisor of Feminism Club at IUPUC; co-chair of the IU FACET teaching retreat/conference; Faculty Senate senator; member of the P&T Committee; member of the Honors Program Faculty Advisory Council; member of the senate-affiliated Faculty Affairs Committee; member of the Grievance Board; member of the Bachelor of General Studies Faculty Advisory Council; and co-chair and member of various search and screen committees.
 Furthermore, I have served as an official mentor for students participating in the OSR; the IUURC; the IU Women’s and Gender Studies Conference; the First-Year Experience Initiative; the Sophomore Mentoring Program; and the Excellence in Leadership Initiative Program.

-- Forthcoming from the MLA are 3 book chapters I’ve authored that will appear in Approaches to Teaching Gertrude Stein; Approaches to Teaching Flannery O’Connor; and Approaches to Teaching Modernist Women Writers in English.
-Also forthcoming are an article and an exhibition review in Paideuma and Modernism/modernity respectively.
+- Forthcoming from the MLA are 2 book chapters I’ve authored that will appear in Approaches to Teaching Flannery O’Connor and Approaches to Teaching Modernist Women Writers in English.
+Also forthcoming is a chapter about teaching Sylvia Plath in The Bloomsbury Handbook to Sylvia Plath.

 - As for conference presentations, I have delivered papers at meetings of the Modern Language Association, the Modernist Studies Association, the American Literature Association, and the Society for the Study of American Women Writers, among others.
 In 2012, I served as an invited plenary speaker at the Gertrude Stein Symposium at Yale University and as a featured plenary speaker at the Sylvia Plath Symposium at Indiana University in Bloomington.
 In 2014, I delivered an invited talk on Sylvia Plath, feminism, and trauma studies as part of the Interdisciplinary Series at Marian University in Indianapolis.
 In 2018, I gave the plenary talk at the Edward C. Moore Symposium on Excellence in Teaching and the Leap Indiana Conference.